flutter/flutter/specs/ui.md

 When it is removed, a 'pointer-removed' event is fired at the application's document.

+A pointer switches from "up" to "down" when it is a touch or stylus that is in contact with the display surface, or when it is a mouse that is being clicked, and from "down" back to "up" when this ends.
+(Note that clicking a button on a stylus doesn't change it from up to down.
+A stylus can have a button pressed while "up".)

 When one switches from "up" to "down", the position of the tap is hit tested and a 'pointer-down' event is fired at the target element under the cursor, if any, or the document otherwise.
 The return value, if